List of News and Information about safety on 4WheelsNews.com

 She remarked the GM would want customers who opted for the system to provide feedback to help improve the technology before it becomes standard.
 Ignition interlocks, which were discontinued in the 1970s but saw their revival last year, won’t allow a vehicle to start unless the seat belts are already fastened.

-Carmakers have asked the US National Highway Traffic Safety Administration to allow the usage of ignition interlocks in their vehicles, but their request was shot down in 2013.Read the entire article GM to launch new Belt Assurance System for select 2015 models
+Carmakers have asked the US National Highway Traffic Safety Administration (NHTSA) to allow the usage of ignition interlocks in their vehicles, but their request was shot down in 2013.Read the entire article GM to launch new Belt Assurance System for select 2015 models

 Toyota Motor Corp.’s 5-percent drop in its fourth fiscal quarter ended March 31, 2014 was affected by $1.2 billion in payment to settle unintended acceleration.
 That payment, coupled with other one-time charges like costs for terminated manufacturing operations in Australia, hurt its earnings by $2.17 billion.